Bernie Guindon: First prison term

 Guindon went to prison to start serving his sentence at the maximum security Kingston Penitentiary.
 He described Kingston as a harsh prison where prisoners were not allowed to talk to each other unless a guard was present.
 As Guindon had been convicted of sexual assault against a minor, he was considered to be guilty of a "skin beef" (prison slang for sex crimes against children), making him very unpopular with the other prisoners.
 Guindon continued to maintain his innocence, claiming he was the victim of a lie told by a jealous wife and refused to go into the special protective wing for sex offenders.
 Although Guindon was sometimes attacked by other prisoners, he gradually convinced the other inmates that he did not rape a 15-year old.
 Paul Henry, the prison psychologist at Kingston, said about Guindon: "He was a man's man.
 There was nothing I didn't like about him.
 He never needed a psychologist.
 He was too solid.
 Rock solid."
 On 28 November 1969, Guindon learned that he was a father again as one of his girlfriends, Marlene Anne Donovan, whom he knew since his early teens, gave birth to a daughter, Deborah.
 Guindon started receiving sexually explicit letters from a female university student who he had never met as she became infatuated with him after seeing his photograph in the newspapers, and soon he was having sex with her during conjugal visits.
-Guindon quickly married her in the Kingston prison chapel and she gave birth to twins shortly thereafter, one of whom died shortly after being born.
+Guindon quickly married her in the Kingston Catholic prison chapel and she gave birth to twins shortly thereafter, one of whom died shortly after being born.